What is the Florida No Fault Law? Definition and Who Pays

 Non-Economic Damages (Pain and Suffering, Loss of Enjoyment of Life)

-No Fault coverage pays nothing for this.
+Florida No Fault insurance pays nothing for this .
 You will have to make a claim against the at-fault driver (tortfeasor) for these damages.
 There is a “threshold” requirement to be able to recover non-economic damages at all in Florida. (link to) Your injury must be considered significant and permanent enough.
 Ultimately, this would be a question for the judge.
 The Florida statute says you can recover non-economic damages if the injury results in any of the following:

 Significant and permanent loss of an important bodily function.